 Hydrate, Hydrate, Hydrate.

-Do a Post-Swim Dip.
+Perform a Post-Swim Dip.

+Warm water is best for rinsing off your infant after a dip in the pools or ocean.
+Even in the summer, both heat and salt can be very drying on her skin.
 Our exclusive range of baby nursery products will help create the perfect baby nursery for your baby.

 Other Things You Can Do